 We also believe in the political power and revolutionary potential of books and libraries.
 Libraries play a significant role during times of collective resistance and protests for freedom.
 Recent examples of this are the library formed during the Gezi Park protests in Istanbul in 2013 — demonstrations contesting the urban development plan for Istanbul’s Taksim Gezi Park, to which police responded back with tear gas and water cannons — and the ‘Secret Library’ founded last year in Syria’s Darayya.
 Libraries and archives, particularly those in public spaces, provide free access to cultural heritage and information, and are essential for bringing people together to share knowledge.
 So how can we combine this power of libraries with contemporary art practices and exhibitions?
 We tend to work with scholars, artists, academics, researchers to get more diverse ideas and thoughts on this subject, that’s one of the main reasons why our exhibition/library House of Wisdom is travelling across different countries and raising questions.

 What about having “collective” in your name?

 We do not believe that it is possible to survive individually alone in the current socio-political atmosphere, we do believe in the power of collaborative thinking and creating processes, that is why we prefer to call it a collective.

 Naz received her BA in Psychology and MA in Social Psychology focusing on cultural studies, both at Koç University (Istanbul).
 Mine received her BA in Philosophy in Istanbul University and MA (Certificate Program) in Philosophy of Arts & Aesthetics in Bologna University/ DAMS Faculty.
 Serhat received his BA in Maths & Physics at Koç University, and pursues his MA on art management at Yeditepe University.
 We believe this interdisciplinary approach adds a lot to our curatorial practice.

-.Questions of Fiona Vilmer writer specialized in contemporary art.
+Interview by Fiona Vilmer, writer specialized in contemporary art.